FireWalkerX/fault_tolerant_router/README.md

 ## How it works
 The system is based on the interaction between Linux multipath routing, iptables and ip policy routing.
-The system differentiates between outgoing connection and incoming connections.
+Outgoing and incoming connections have a different behaviour:
-  Outgoing connections (from LAN/DMZ to WAN):
+* Outgoing connections (from LAN/DMZ to WAN):
+  * New connections:
-  The first packet of an outgoing connection is sent through any one of the uplink interfaces, in round-robin fashion, letting the Linux multipath routing decide which one.
-The connection is marked with the outgoing interface using iptables, so that all subsequent packets of that connection and related ones are sent through the same interface (otherwise servers you connect to would see packets coming from different IP addresses and nothing would work).
+    The outgoing interface (uplink) is decided by the Linux multipath routing, in a round-robin fashion.
+Then, just before the packet leaves the router (in the iptabales POSTROUTING chain), the iptables marks the connection with the outgoing interface, so that all the connection subsequent packets will be sent through the same interface.
+NB: all of the packets of the same connection must be originating from the same IP address, otherwise the server you are connecting to would refuse them (unless you are using specific protocols).
+  * Established connections:
+    Before the packet is routed (in the iptables PREROUTING chain), iptables marks it with the id of the outgoing interface that was assigned to the connection.
+This way, thanks to ip policy routing, the packet will pass through a routing table that directs all the packets to a specific outgoing interface, the one previously assigned to the connection.

-  Incoming connections (from WAN to LAN/DMZ):
+* Incoming connections (from WAN to LAN/DMZ):

 When there is a new incoming connection, the connection is marked with the incoming interface using iptables, so that all subsequent return packets (sent from out LAN/DMZ to WAN) will be sent through the same uplink.

 This is obtained by having a default multipath routing table for new outgoing connections and a specific routing table for each uplink for already established outgoing connections and for incoming ones.

-Routes are cached.

 ## Uplink monitor algorithm